pixelrahulnotfound/snaplens/README.md

-# Visual Researcher – Automated Web Preview & Screenshot Tool
+# snaplens – Automated Web Preview & Screenshot Tool

-Visual Researcher is a lightweight automation tool that:
+snaplens is a lightweight automation tool that:

 - takes a user-provided search query
 - fetches top results from DuckDuckGo